jshoe/busy-buses/README.md

 * Users are presented with a series of lists to select their target bus agency,
 line, direction, and stop name
 * User sees upcoming bus times for their selected stop
-* User can push a button to enable "audio readouts" which would begin text-to-
+* User can push a button to enable "audio readouts" which would begin text
-speech readouts of time predictions
+to speech readouts of time predictions
 * User listens to these predictions and catches their bus on time
 * User stops the audio readouts or closes the app